 You don’t hear a lot of news about .NET in the tech press.
 But don’t be fooled.
 The Microsoft backed framework is a platform that drives business technology at many of the top corporations in the United States, like Starbucks, Chase, 3M, Match.com, and more.

-.NET is the predominant technology used for enterprise-scale business technology, and the demand at these companies for .NET coders is overwhelming.
+.NET is the predominant technology used for enterprise-scale business technology, and the demand at these companies for junior .NET developers is high.

 So, that's step 1 of the developer job roadmap.
 In step two you'll learn why it's important to learn a new programming language rapidly.

 And If you're interested in learning .NET so you can score a new job, we have a bootcamp class starting soon.
-Learn more about it right here.
+Learn more about that right here.